Thinking about getting a Mia Toro ITALY suitcase?

-Another useful feature that’s included is a scratch-resistant finish that comes with almost all of their suitcases.
-Lastly, other notable features include ergonomic grip handles, a special compartment for your luggage tags (on the back of the briefcase), extra non-retractable handles on top and sides, compression straps, and a zippered mesh pocket.
+Other notable features include ergonomic grip handles, a special compartment for your luggage tags (on the back of the briefcase), handles on top and sides, compression straps, and a zippered mesh pocket inside.

-So in this category, Mia Toro excels.
-I’d go so far and say that they’re the best looking suitcases in the market.
+In the design category, Mia Toro has done a really great job.
+We’d go so far and say that they’re the best-looking suitcases in the market.

-I like how they’ve combined the best of both worlds.
-For those, that like a little more down-to-earth cases, the “industrial textures” collection is a good fit.
-And for those that are looking for something more vibrant, the “Designer art” is an even better fit.
+We like how they’ve combined the best of both worlds.
+For those who like something more practical, the “industrial textures” collection is a good fit.
+And for those who are looking for something more vibrant, the “Designer art” is even better.

 The idea behind the “Industrial textures” collection is to create hardside suitcases from unique, never-before-used materials.
 Some noticeable improvements in this collection include armored corners, sturdier handles, and scratch-resistant finishes.

 Mia Toro states that they’re made to withstand the harshest conditions.
-However, I’d say that it’s more of a marketing trick because these improvements are more visual than functional.
-Although, yes, there are some useful improvements, the “Designer art” performs just as well when it comes to endurance.
+However, we’d say that it’s more of a marketing trick because these improvements are more visual than functional.
+Although, yes, there are some useful improvements, the “designer art” collection performs just as well when it comes to endurance.
 It’s more a matter of which style you prefer better: industrial or artistic.